Bestfastfire/super_rich_text/README.md

       )
     )

+### Same Functions

+When your text has multiple words that perform the same function and has the same style, you can use this:

+    MarkerText.withSameFunction(
+      marker: 'sf',
+      function: print('same function'),
+      style: TextStyle(
+        color: Colors.greenAccent
+      )
+    )

 ## Help Maintenance

 I've been maintaining quite many repos these days and burning out slowly.
 If you could help me cheer up, buying me a cup of coffee will make my life really happy and get much energy out of it.